Offer Google Play Private Channel apps

-The Google Play Private Channel is a feature of the Google Play Store which lets you distribute Android apps internally to users in your Google Apps domain.
+The Google Play Private Channel is a feature of the Google Play Store which lets you distribute Android apps internally to users in your G Suite domain.

 Hosting internal apps on the Private Channel allows you to control which users or user groups can download the apps.
 Using the Google Play Store to host apps provides additional features such as user authentication, virus and malware detection, device targeting, payment, user rating, and user feedback.